Siats (Siats meekerorum)

 - The Siats fossils are currently in the Natural History Museum in Chicago.

 - The Siats bones bear crocodile bite marks – shape of the teeth marks being the evidence of such state of matters.
-According to Dr Zanno it is an indication of presence of giant crocodiles at that time.
+According to Dr Zanno it is an indication of the presence of giant crocodiles at that time.

 Main photo – Siats (Siats meekerorum).
 Image credit: Jorge Gonzales.